bkcapretta/CEEO-Inventory-Project/README.md

 there also exists a page that will tell you all the relevant info about any item (who checked it out last, when it was last checked out, if it is checked out, etc).

 This spreadsheet was created using Google Spreadsheet's tool, Script Editor.
+Check it out here: https://docs.google.com/spreadsheets/d/1q74d5TzMP8CcIpwsuiDnNBASyI1cfZQ8WzAVWHrKMdQ/edit?usp=sharing

 ## Google Spreadsheet References
 - Excel Spreadsheet: https://docs.google.com/spreadsheets/d/19Tc7gYlGciGQ8W0jpXmDEEjONIRjiABKlkTXbhdVNns/edit#gid=0